shiplu/Actions-CICD-kubernetes/README.md

 - Kubernetes
 - Docker

 You can pick any provider (GCP, AWS, Azure).
-We prefer Azure.

 ## Assessment